If you receive a phone call or letter from Pioneer Credit Recovery, you’ll need to take it very seriously.

 As a result, they act as a collection agent primarily for the recovery of debt owed to multiple levels of government.

 That may include tax debt, court-ordered fines and fees, and especially defaulted student loans.

-In fact, the company claims their collections have resolved more than $13 billion for federal, state, and local government clients.
+In fact, the company claims its collections have resolved more than $13 billion for federal, state, and local government clients.

 The company employs hundreds of agents working in four contact centers across the country.

-The fact that Pioneer Credit Recovery focuses on the government-related debt will necessarily make them one of the more difficult collection agencies to work with on an individual basis.
+The fact that they focus on government-related debt will necessarily make them one of the more difficult collection agencies to work with.

 Is Pioneer Credit Recovery Legit?

 The Better Business Bureau gives them a rating of “A+”, the highest rating the agency gives, on a scale running from A+ to F.

 That means Pioneer Credit Recovery is a legitimate collection company.